 Display and Usability

 Name and symbol appear in wallets, block explorers, and trading interfaces.
-Clear, professional names and symbols improve user experience and trust.
-Poor choices can confuse users or make your token look unprofessional.
+Clear, professional choices improve user experience and trust.

 Price and Market Cap

 Supply directly affects price.
 With fixed market cap, higher supply means lower price per token.
-Lower supply means higher price per token.
-Decimals affect how prices are displayed and calculated.
+Decimals affect how prices are displayed.

 Transaction Precision